Azure/cortana-intelligence-population-health-management/ManualDeploymentGuide/README.md

   -	Set the name to **healtcarestorage**
   -	Subscription, resource group, and location should be correctly set.
   -	Click ***Create***
   - The creation step may take several minutes.

+Navigate back to the storage account blade to collect important information that will be required in future steps.
+  - On the storage account blade, select [**Access keys**](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/storageaccountcredentials.PNG?token=AKE1nbeKGf8s4WfcRtjjYfw0yZyJy5ZBks5ZLbnvwA%3D%3D) from the menu on the left.
+  - Record the *STORAGE ACCOUNT NAME*, *KEY* and *CONNECTION STRING* values for *key1*.
+  - You will need these three credentials to upload files to your storage account below, when setting up a Linked Service to access the files in your blob through Azure Data Factory and when starting the data generator.
+  - Next we will create some containers and move the necessary files into the newly created containers.
+These files are the raw events used by the data generator as well as usql scripts that will be called by the Azure Data Factory pipeline.

   ### Move resources to the storage account
   - We will create two containers - 'data' and 'scripts'
   - Navigate back to the Resource group and select the storage account just created.
   - Click on *Blobs* in the storage account blade.
   - Click __+ Container__
-  - Enter the name *data* and change the *Access type* to blob.
+  - Enter the name *data* and change the *Access type* to **blob**.
   - Click ***Create***
+  - You should see *data* appear in the list of containers
+  - On the [AzCopy terminal](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/azcopy2.PNG?token=AKE1nb9u5bYbePzq9r-wHL85y-qvMtN4ks5ZLbbqwA%3D%3D) command prompt type [this]() command
+  - Replace 'EnterYourStorageAccountkeyhere' in the command with your storage account key before executing.
+  - Click refresh and you should see the [these](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/rawevents/files_datagenerator) files appear in your container *data*
-  - Click __+ Container__
+  - Click __+ Container__  to create the second container.
-  - Enter the name *scripts* and change the *Access type* to blob.
+  - Enter the name *scripts* and change the *Access type* to **blob**.
   - Click ***Create***

-  Now you will move the neccesary files into the newly created containers.
-These files are the raw events used by the data generator as well as usql scripts that will be called by the Azure Data Factory pipeline.
+  - You should see *scripts* appear in the list of containers
+  - On the [AzCopy terminal](https://raw.githubusercontent.com/Azure/cortana-intelligence-population-health-management/master/ManualDeploymentGuide/media/azcopy2.PNG?token=AKE1nb9u5bYbePzq9r-wHL85y-qvMtN4ks5ZLbbqwA%3D%3D) command prompt type [this]() command
+  - Replace 'EnterYourStorageAccountkeyhere' in the command with your storage account key before executing.
+  - Click refresh and you should see the [these](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/scripts/datafactory/scripts_storage) files appear in your container *scripts*

+  Alternative to using AzCopy is to manually download the contents from the git repository to your local machine and upload them to the appropriate containers by following the instructions below (*Skip* if you are using AzCopy).
   - Download the files in [rawevents/files_datagenerator/](https://github.com/Azure/cortana-intelligence-population-health-management/tree/master/ManualDeploymentGuide/rawevents/files_datagenerator) folder locally on your machine.
   - Select the *data* container that was just created above.
   - Click ***Upload*** at the top of the container blade and navigate to where you downloaded the contents of rawevent on your machine.